tangisaiah/isc2cc/Chapter 2.md

 * Guides the actions of emergency response personnel until the end goal is reached.(Restore to full last-known reliable operations.)

 ### Components of a Disaster Recovery Plan
-he following list includes various types of documents worth considering:
+The following list includes various types of documents worth considering:
 * **Executive summary** providing a **high-level overview** of the plan
 * **Department-specific** plans
 * **Technical guides** for IT personnel responsible for implementing and maintaining critical backup systems
 * **Full copies of the plan** for critical disaster recovery team members
-* ** Managers and public relations personnel** will have simple-to-follow, high-level documents to help them communicate the issue accurately without requiring input from team members who are busy working on the recovery.
+* **Managers and public relations personnel** will have simple-to-follow, high-level documents to help them communicate the issue accurately without requiring input from team members who are busy working on the recovery.